nabeelhdp/Hive3_replication/README.md

 2020-12-28 08:29:41.424 Data load at target cluster completed.
 Verifying....
 2020-12-28 08:29:46.790 Database replication completed SUCCESSFULLY.
 Last transaction id at target is |1034|
 ```
 Console output won't differ much in non-DEBUG mode.
-The extra logging will be in the log file at the backend.
+The backend log will contain progress details of every transaction applied at the target database.
+This is helpful when you want to track the progress for large databases.
 ```
 [hive@c4186-node3 Hive_acid_table_replication]$ bash hive3-repl.sh repltest
 2020-12-28 08:29:52.253 Initiating run to replicate repltest to repltest